-In accordance with settled case law, when an institution is asked to disclose a document, it must assess, in each individual case, whether that document falls within the exceptions to the right of public access to documents set out in Article 4 of Regulation 1049/2001.
+In accordance with settled case law2, when an institution is asked to disclose a document, it must assess, in each individual case, whether that document falls within the exceptions to the right of public access to European Parliament, Council and Commission documents (OJ L 145, 31.5.2001, p.
+43).

+Regulation (EC) No 1049/2001 of the European Parliament and of the Council of 20 May 2001 regarding public access to documents set out in Article 4 of Regulation 1049/2001.
 Such assessment is carried out in a multi-step approach:

-- first, the institution must satisfy itself that the document relates to one of the exceptions, and if so, decide which parts of it are covered by that exception; - second, it must examine whether disclosure of the parts of the document in question pose a "reasonably foreseeable and not purely hypothetical" risk of undermining the protection of the interest covered by the exception; - third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Article 4(2) and Article 4(3) of Regulation 1049/2001, the institution is required "to ascertain whether there is any overriding public interest justifying disclosure".
+- first, the institution must satisfy itself that the document relates to one of the exceptions, and if so, decide which parts of it are covered by that exception; - second, it must examine whether disclosure of the parts of the document in question poses a 'reasonably foreseeable and not purely hypothetical' risk of undermining the protection of the interest covered by the exception; - third, if it takes the view that disclosure would undermine the protection of any of the interests defined under Article 4(2) and Article 4(3) of Regulation 1049/2001, the institution is required 'to ascertain whether there is any overriding public interest justifying disclosure'3.

-In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, 'the exceptions to that right [...] must be interpreted and applied strictly'.
+In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents4, 'the exceptions to that right [...] must be interpreted and applied strictly.'5

-In reply to your request, I can inform you that we have identified 3 documents that fall within the scope of your request.
-All 3 are related to Executive Vice-President Dombrovskis' participation in a BussinessEurope event on 14 September 2020:
+In reply to your request, I can inform you that we have identified two documents that fall within the scope of your request.